 The Vice Presidency for the Arts at Stanford University was established in February 2017 to elevate the arts in the university’s priorities and lead strategic planning for the university’s arts goals.
 Stanford’s non-departmental arts programs fall under the auspices of the Vice President for the Arts, including Stanford Live and Bing Concert Hall, the Stanford Arts Institute, the Cantor Arts Center, and the Anderson Collection, as well as the Institute for Diversity in the Arts.

 The Chief of Staff advises the president on a wide variety of special projects, initiatives and executive duties, including, the university-wide long-range planning process.
 The Chief of Staff also serves as Secretary to the Board of Trustees and as the liaison between the president and members of the community.
-The Office of the Chief of Staff includes Investment Responsibility Stakeholder Relations and Campus Engagement.
+The Office of the Chief of Staff includes Investment Responsibility Stakeholder Relations.

 Additional information can be found in the Stanford Administrative Guide.